DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

   - Click the "Log out" link
   - Click the Keycloak Logout button

-  - Login with user1 > the ADMINISTRATION tab is not available
+  - Login with `user1`.
+Check that the **ADMINISTRATION** tab is not available
-  - Click on LIBRARY tab > only the "Miniloan Service" project must be available
+  - Click on **LIBRARY** tab, only the "Miniloan Service" project must be available
-  - Click on top-right user1 link
+  - Click on top-right `user1` link
   - Select "Profile" link
-  - The "user1" User Profile is showing the "TaskUsers" group
+  - The `user1` User Profile is showing the "TaskUsers" group

   ![User1 Check](images/user1_check.png)

-  - Login with user6 > the ADMINISTRATION tab is not available
+  - Login with `user6`.
+Check that the **ADMINISTRATION** tab is not available
-  - Click on LIBRARY tab > only the "Loan Validation Service" project must be available
+  - Click on **LIBRARY** tab, only the "Loan Validation Service" project must be available
-  - Click on top-right user6 link
+  - Click on top-right `user6` link
   - Select "Profile" link
-  - The "user6" User Profile is showing the "TaskAuditors" group
+  - The `user6` User Profile is showing the "TaskAuditors" group

   ![User6 Check](images/user6_check.png)

-# Synchonize Decision Center when updating Keycloak
+# Synchronize Decision Center when updating Keycloak

   During the life of a project, common situation can happen like :
   - a user is moving from a group to an other.